2019 has had no shortage of brand controversies in the fashion and beauty worlds.

 Many fashion designers, celebrities and others on social media expressed their outrage over Ross’ fund-raiser, taking aim at the many brands he’s behind, including Hudson Yards, Equinox and SoulCycle.

 Along with the backlash, two designer brands — Prabal Gurung and Rag & Bone — pulled their upcoming spring 2020 shows for New York Fashion Week from Hudson Yards, with the former designer posting a 10-tweet thread expressing his disappointment in Ross’ support of the president following two mass shootings that took place in Texas and Ohio during the prior weekend, which many Democratic presidential candidates claimed were caused by Trump’s racist rhetoric.

-Jewelry designer Dana Lorenz, who is behind the label Fallon, also reacted to the news, taking aim at Ross’ wife, fellow jewelry designer Kara Ross, who holds a seat on the Council of Fashion Designers of America board.
-Lorenz took to her Instagram account to post an open letter to CFDA chairman, Tom Ford, and president, Steven Kolb, canceling her membership to the organization.
+Jewelry designer Dana Lorenz, who is behind the label Fallon, also reacted to the news, taking aim at Ross’ wife, fellow jewelry designer Kara Ross, who held a seat on the Council of Fashion Designers of America board.
+Lorenz took to her Instagram account to post an open letter to CFDA chairman Tom Ford and president Steven Kolb canceling her membership to the organization.

 View this post on Instagram